Welcome to the next stage in your Process Street onboarding!

 Setting the start date

-Remember that you can only set future start dates and times for scheduled checklists.
+Remember that you can only set future start dates and times for scheduled workflow runs.
 If you’re trying to start the process on Monday just gone and it’s already Wednesday, you won’t be able to.
 The earliest you can set the scheduler is 1 hour ahead of when you create it.

-Know when that checklist is due
+Know when that workflow run is due

-Change the date of a scheduled checklist
+Change the date of a scheduled workflow run

-Delete a scheduled checklist
+Delete a scheduled workflow run

 You can set up processes to run automatically, allowing you to literally set them and forget them!

-You don’t have to worry that anything is getting missed out, since you’ll be automatically reminded whenever your process needs attention.
+You don’t have to worry that anything is getting missed out since you’ll be automatically reminded whenever your process needs attention.

 Since using Process Street, one of our customers, Pocketsuite have not only saved time, reduced costs, increased productivity, improved customer support service but also increased growth.